Ready to say goodbye to debt for good? Learn More

 Repossession Laws in Florida

-Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Think TurboTax for bankruptcy.
+Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Get debt help.
+Explore our free tool

 Repossession is the process of taking back a car after the owner defaults on their auto loan.
 Each state has different laws and regulations that dictate every step of the repossession process from start to finish.
-This page will provide an overview of Florida's Repossession Laws and what you should know if you've fallen behind on car payments.
+This page will provide an overview of Florida's repossession laws and what you should know if you've fallen behind on car payments.

 When you buy a car with a loan and fail to make the payments, the lender can take the car back through a process called repossession.
 The lender has the legal right to repossess the car because auto loans are secured debt.
 The car is what “secures” the loan.
-So if you don’t make your loan payments, the lender can take the car back and sell it to recoup their loss.
+So if you don’t make your loan payments, the lender can take the car back and sell it to recover their loss.

 Repossession laws vary from state to state.
 Florida repossession laws are favorable for lenders that want to repossess a car after a borrower defaults.
 That said, you as a borrower still have rights in the repossession process, too.